 - Place all ingredients on a counter or table where you will have room to work with your child(ren).
 We used my daughter’s toddler table so she would have an easy time working.

-- Have your child help grate the carrot and zucchini if you are including it.
+- Have your child help grate the carrot and zucchini if you are including them.

 - Have your child mix it up.
 Give it a quick stir yourself.
 Set aside.